Voggastur/data-centric-dev-project/README.md

 * Autoprefixer

-* Free Formatter
+* PEP8 Python Validator

 ## 5. Testing <a name="Testing"></a>

 #### I. Testing Functionality <a name="Testing2"></a>

 1. Testing was done manually throughout development.
-2. I have added a Jasmine test suite which does checks against my functions, objects, numbers and variables.
+2. I have validated the Python code with http://pep8online.com/checkresult
-3. I have run the HTML code through [W3C HTML Validator](https://validator.w3.org) to validate the code.
+3. I have validated the HTML code with [W3C HTML Validator](https://validator.w3.org)
-4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the code.
+4. I have validated the CSS code with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-5. I formatted the HTML code through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)
-6. I added vendor prefixes to my css through the help of [Autoprefixer](https://autoprefixer.github.io/)
+5. I added vendor prefixes to my css with the help of [Autoprefixer](https://autoprefixer.github.io/)

 #### II.
 User stories testing <a name="Testing3"></a>